-• Staff having behaved in a way that has harmed a child, or may have harmed a child;

-- Staff possibly committing a criminal offence against or related to a child; - Staff behaving towards a child or children in a way that indicates that he or she may pose a risk of harm to children; or - Staff behaving or possibly behaving in a way that indicates they may not be suitable to work with children (including behaviour outside of work).
-This is known as 'Transferable risk'.

-11.3 If a concern or allegation of abuse arises against the Headteacher, or should there be a conflict of interest to the Headteacher, it must be immediately reported to the Chair of Governors.

-11.4 If a concern or allegation of abuse arises against any member of staff, supply teacher, volunteer or contractor other that the Headteacher, it must be reported to the Headteacher without delay.

-11.5 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved.
+- Staff having behaved in a way that has harmed a child, or may have harmed a child: - Staff possibly committing a criminal offence against or related to a child; - Staff behaving towards a child or children in a way that indicates that he or she may pose a risk of harm to children; or - Staff behaving or possibly behaving in a way that indicates they may not be suitable to work with children (including behaviour outside of work).
+This is known as 'Transferable risk'. - 11.3 If a concern or allegation of abuse arises against the Headteacher, or should there be a conflict of interest to the Headteacher, it must be immediately reported to the Chair of Governors. - 11.4 If a concern or allegation of abuse arises against any member of staff, supply teacher, volunteer or contractor other that the Headteacher, it must be reported to the Headteacher without delay. - 11.5 Concerns or allegations of abuse against staff must be reported to the Headteacher or Chair of Governors as appropriate and not discussed directly with the person involved. - 11.6 The Headteacher or Chair of Governors should consider if the concern or allegation meets the harms threshold as outlined in Working Together to Safeguard Children (2023) guidance indicating that a person in a Position of Trust has: - behaved in a way that has harmed a child, or may have harmed a child - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates they may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children https://myaccount.coventry.gov.uk/service/Allegations against people who work in positions_of_trust_with_children_referral

+11. 7 If they feel the criteria is met then they should refer in to Coventry LADO using the online referral form on:

-11.6 The Headteacher or Chair of Governors should consider if the concern or allegation meets the harms threshold for Designated Officer intervention and seek guidance/advice if unsure by emailing Lado@coventry.gov.uk.
-The details of the LADO can be found on the front of this policy.
-Immediate referrals can be made via the following link https://www.coventry.gov.uk/info/206/coventry\safeguarding\children\partnership/2628 /local\authority\designated\officer\lado
+The Headteacher or Chair of Governors can also seek guidance/advice if unsure by emailing lado@coventry.gov.uk.

-'Low-level' concern does not mean it is not significant.
+- 11.8 'Low-level' concern does not mean it is not significant.
 This is a term used for any concern (no matter how small) that an adult working with a child may have breached the staff Code of Conduct and does not meet the harm threshold.
-Examples may include:

-- Being overly friendly with children

-- Having favourites

-- Taking photos of children on their mobile phone

-- Engaging with a child on a one-to-one basis in a secluded area or behind a closed door.
-Or:
+Examples of which may include: - Being overly friendly with children - Having favourites - Taking photographs of children on their mobile phone - Engaging with a child on a one-to-one basis in a secluded area or behind a closed door.
+Or; - Humiliating pupils.

-- Humliating pupils
+The details of the LADO can be found of the front of this policy.

-11.7 Concerns relating to a position of trust issue will be referred to the Local Authority Designated Officer within 24 hours.
-In accordance with Keeping Children Safe in Education (2023), Gosford Park Primary School will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered.

-11.8 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made.

-11.9 In the instances where an allegation is dealt with internally, the Local Authority Designated Officer will provide information and support to Gosford Park Primary School in managing the allegation.

-11.10 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, irrespective of whether they have resigned.
+- 11.9 Concerns relating to a position of trust issue will be referred to the Local Authority designated officer within 24 hours.
+In accordance with Keeping Children Safe in Education 2024, the school will make every effort to maintain confidentiality and guard against unwanted publicity while an allegation is being investigated or considered. - 11.10 If a child has suffered or may have suffered abuse or harm, a MASH referral will also be made. - 11.11 In the instances where an allegation is dealt with internally, the Local Authority Designated Officer will provide information and support to Gosford Park Primary School in managing the allegation. - 11.12 A referral to the Disclosure and Barring Service will be made if a member of staff is dismissed or removed from their post as a result of safeguarding concerns, irrespective of whether they have resigned.

-11.11 Supply Teachers and all contracted staff
+11.13 Supply Teachers and all contracted staff